CentOsss/mexica-travel-guied/docs/architecture.md

 **5.1.
 Technology Stack**

-*   **Platform:** **Supabase** - We will use Supabase as our all-in-one Backend-as-a-Service (BaaS) platform.
-It provides a managed PostgreSQL database, authentication, and serverless Edge Functions, which perfectly aligns with our `Simplicity` and `Low Operational Overhead` constraints.
+*   **Platform:** **Self-hosted Supabase on Yandex Cloud VPS** - We will deploy Supabase directly on our VPS infrastructure.
+This gives us the benefits of Supabase (PostgreSQL database, authentication, Edge Functions) while maintaining full control over our data and infrastructure within the Russian cloud ecosystem.
 *   **Database:** **PostgreSQL** - A powerful, open-source, and reliable relational database provided out-of-the-box by Supabase.
 *   **Serverless Functions:** **Deno Edge Functions** - Written in **TypeScript**, these are globally distributed serverless functions that run on Deno.
 Using TypeScript provides language consistency with our front-end.
 *   **Authentication:** **Supabase Auth** - A built-in service that handles user management and JWT (JSON Web Token) issuance.